Fatherly Advice or How to Make Sure That They Don't Put Onions on Your Burger

 The previously impatient counter guy shouted out our order number.
 Dad squeezed his way through the crowd of hungry boaters to get the tray of food.
 He returned and Mom distributed the burgers, fries, and hot dogs.

 I was a picky eater.
-When Dad had ordered my burger he had clearly said “No Onions”.
-As usual I immediately unwrapped the sandwich and opened the top bun to check that they got it right.
+When Dad had ordered my burger he had clearly said “No Onions.”
+As usual, I immediately unwrapped the sandwich and opened the top bun to check that they got that part right.
 Nope.
-There on top of the meat was my standard mustard and catsup with tiny chopped up onions inextricably mixed in.
+There on top of the meat was my standard mustard and catsup but with tiny chopped up onions inextricably mixed in.
 I complained out-loud to my parents.
 Mom said to just scrape them off.
 Ugh, that never worked.
 “I can’t eat this”, I said.

 Then it happened.
-My father looked directly at me and said, “Take it back”.
-What?
-He wanted me to go through that crowd of impatient and hungry people and ask for a new burger??
+My father looked directly at me and said, “Well then, take it back”.
+Wait, what?
+He expected me to go through that crowd of impatient and hungry people and ask for a new burger??
 Yes, he did.
 I pleaded with my father to do it for me.
 I think that with my freeze-up at the counter being fresh in his mind, Dad decided this was a teachable moment.
 He said that everyone else was happily enjoying their food and if I wanted to take the sandwich back, I would have to do it myself.
 Mom tried to volunteer to do it for me.
 Dad drew a line in the sand.
 I was near tears.
 And then he said something that has stuck with me to this day.

-Still looking directly into my eyes, Dad firmly said,” LeGette, you have to assert yourself.”
+Still looking directly into my eyes, Dad firmly said,” Scott, you have to assert yourself.”
 He continued on with some tough love advice.
 “Have some self-confidence.
 They got your order wrong.
 Make them fix it.
 You are going to have to stand up for yourself for the rest of your life.
-You can start now.”
+You might as well start now.”

 I can’t say I was happy.
 Or that it was easy.
 I slid sideways between people and went to the counter, burger in hand, and shoved it forward.
 Impatient guy, “What’s wrong with it?”.
 I squeaked out “onions”.
 He grabbed back the sandwich, chunked it in the trash, and hollered out to the cook,” Hey idiot, I wrote NO ONIONS on this order!”.

 Wow.
 That felt kind of good.
 They quickly corrected the issue.
 I returned to the table with new sandwich in hand.
-Dad gave me a big smile and said, “Way to go, buddy!”.
+Dad gave me a big smile and said, “Way to go, buddy!”
 Now that felt great.
-My father is a master Dad.
+My father was a master Dad.

 Through the years he would use a similar method to show me how to navigate life.
 To be confident.
 To be a man.
 To be kind, but to stand up for myself.